Restrictions on Young Women's Access to Abortion

 Oklahoma law restricts young women's access to abortion.

 Who is considered a minor?
 A young woman under the age of 18.

 What is required - parental notice or parental consent?
 Both notice and consent.

 Who must have knowledge or provide consent?
 One parent.

 Are there other trusted adults who may have knowledge or provide consent?
 No.

 What is the process for providing notice and obtaining consent?
 A young woman may not obtain an abortion until at least 48 hours after actual, written notice and a request for written informed consent is given in person by the physician or an agent to one parent and the physician has obtained the written informed consent of one parent.
 In lieu of notice and a request for written informed consent delivered in person, constructive notice and request for written informed consent by certified mail, return-receipt requested and restricted to the addressee, must be given.
 The parent must certify in a notarized statement that he or she has been notified and consents to the abortion.

 May the parental mandate be waived if a young woman is a victim of rape or incest?
-Yes, as long as the physician notifies law enforcement or the Department of Human Services about the alleged abuse.
+Yes, but the physician must notify law-enforcement authorities about the alleged abuse.